Suomen kieli

 Sampling Quality

-The grainy edges can be fixed by increasing sampling quality of Mental Ray.
+The jagged edges can be fixed by increasing sampling quality of Mental Ray.
 Sampling is an antialiasing technique.
 Sampling settings of Mental Ray can be found from Renderer tab from Sampling Quality section.
 I am not going to go through the sampling settings or mathematics behind them but you can easily increase the sampling quality by increasing Minimum and Maximum values found in Samples per Pixel section.
-Try for example values 4 and 64 like in picture 3.
+Try for example values 4 and 64 like in picture 4.

 Final Gather Basic Parameters